Reporting requirements

 Record keeping

-You need to keep records of funds received from us and Parental Leave Pay provided to your employees.
+You need to keep records of the funds you received from us and Parental Leave Pay you provided to your employees.
 You must keep records that specify both of these:

-- records of written notifications you have provided to your employee; for example, pay slips or separate notices.
+• records of written notifications you have provided to your employees, such as, pay slips or separate notices.

 Read more about record keeping on the Fair Work Ombudsman website.